SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitsIndex.md

 [[KBhPHYS201Resistance]] Resistance

+Rule of thumb:

+- *current does change when resistors are parallel, current does not change when resistors are in sequence.*
+- *voltage does not change when resistors are parallel, current does not change when resistors are in sequence.*

 * Multiples battries can't be solved with the combined resistor method
 * So, first guess the current flow